Input

 What encodings are supported?

-Hex (\\xNN), unicode (\\uNNNN), and many plain Base64 literals.
+Hex (\xNN), unicode (\uNNNN), and many plain Base64 literals.
 Complex runtime decoders may still need manual review.

 Can it fully reverse obfuscation?

-String Decoder vs Deobfuscator?
+String Decoder vs Deobfuscator — what's the difference?

-Is it legal to deobfuscate?
+Is it legal to decode or deobfuscate someone else's JavaScript?

 Related Tools

-ECMAScript.
-MDN JavaScript.
+ECMAScript spec.
+MDN String docs.
 Terser.
 Chrome DevTools.
 Babel.